api3dao/oev-docs/docs/oev/overview/target-chain.md

 anyone can use these existing Signed APIs to do the updates instead.

-API3 partners with Nodary to run two independent Signed API services, deployed on two different regions and service providers to ensure maximum uptime and reliability.
-They share the open source implementation, but are otherwise completely independent.
+API3 partners with Nodary to run two independent Signed API services, deployed in two different regions using different service providers to ensure maximum uptime and reliability.
+They share the same open source implementation, but are otherwise completely independent.

 The endpoint path of a Signed API has the following shape: